msveden/riotredux/README.md

 This is a boilerplate/framework for Single Page Applications using RiotJS and Redux.

-Do "npm install" then "node gulp-runner.js".
+To run do "npm install" then "node start".

-For dev in VS Code ./build-dev.sh will run gulp and rebuild on changes to client side code.
+For development, ./build-dev.sh will run gulp and rebuild on changes to client side code.
 Do this and start server from another console or inside your editor/debugger.